 Keeping moms and babies safe during the pandemic

-To help you know what to expect, we’ve compiled answers to the questions we’re receiving most frequently from expectant mothers below, and will update this post as more information becomes available.
+It’s understandable that expectant mothers have questions, concerns and fears about COVID-19.
+To help, we’ve compiled answers to the questions we’re receiving most frequently below, and will update this post as more information becomes available.

 Are pregnant women at a greater risk of contracting the virus?